JohnGiorgi/mathematics-for-machine-learning/docs/linear_algebra.md

 ![matrix_transformations](img/matrix_transformations.gif)

 Often, when applying these transformations, we are thinking about what they might do to a _specific vector_.
 However, it can also be useful to think about what it might look like when they are applied to every vector in this space.
 This can be most easily visualized by drawing a square centered at the origin, and then seeing how your shape is distorted when you apply the transformation.
 So if we apply a scaling of 2 in the vertical direction, the square would now become a rectangle.
-Whereas, if we applied a horizontal shear to this space, it might look something like this.
+Whereas, if we applied a horizontal shear to this space, it might look something like this:

 ![scale_and_shear](img/scale_and_shear.gif)

-Now, here's the key concept, we are using our little square to help us visualize what is happening to many vectors.
+Now, here's the key concept.
+We are using our little square to help us visualize what is happening to many vectors.
 But notice that some vectors end up lying on the same line that they started on whereas, others do not.
-To highlight this, I'm going to draw three specific vectors onto our initial square.
-Now, let's consider our vertical scaling again, and think about what will happen to these three vectors.
-As you can see, the horizontal green vector is unchanged pointing in the same direction and having the same length.
+To highlight this, lets draw three specific vectors onto our initial square.
+Now, consider our vertical scaling again, and think about what will happen to these three vectors.
+As you can see, the horizontal green vector is unchanged, i.e. it is pointing in the same direction and having the same length.
 The vertical pink vector is also still pointing in the same direction as before but its length is doubled.
-Lastly, the diagonal orange vector used to be exactly 45 degrees to the axis, it's angle has now increased as has its length.
+Lastly, the diagonal orange vector used to be exactly 45 degrees to the axis, but it's angle has now increased as has its length.

 ![vertical_stretch](img/vertical_stretch.gif)

-I hope you can see that actually besides the horizontal and vertical vectors, any other vectors' direction would have been changed by this vertical scaling.
+Besides the horizontal and vertical vectors, any other vectors' direction would have been changed by this vertical scaling.
 So in some sense, the horizontal and vertical vectors are special, they are characteristic of this particular transform, which is why we refer to them as [**eigenvectors**]().
-Furthermore, because the horizontal vectors' length was unchanged, we say that it has a corresponding [**eigenvalue**]() of one whereas, the vertical eigenvector doubled in length, so we say it has an eigenvalue of two.
+Furthermore, because the horizontal vectors' length was unchanged, we say that it has a corresponding [**eigenvalue**]() of **one** whereas, the vertical eigenvector doubled in length, so we say it has an eigenvalue of **two**.
 So, from a conceptual perspective, that's about it, for 2D eigen-problems, we simply take a transform and we look for the vectors who are still laying on the same span as before, and then we measure how much their length has changed.
 This is basically what eigenvectors and their corresponding eigenvalues are.

 Let's look at two more classic examples to make sure that we can generalize what we've learned.
 First, let look look at pure **shear**, where pure means that we aren't performing any scaling or rotation in addition, so the area is unchanged.
 As I hope you've spotted, it's only the green horizontal line that is still laying along its original span, and all the other vectors will be shifted: